 At the same time Conan Doyle was touring New Zealand in December 1920, an eleven year old Australian boy by the name of Nathaniel Julius Copeland – known professionally as “Argus the Prophet” – was appearing before a Christchurch Magistrate for telling fortunes.
 “It had been contended that every person pretending or professing to tell fortunes or using any subtle craft, means or devise, by palmistry, or otherwise, to deceive, and impose on any of his Majesty’s subjects shall be deemed a rogue and a vagabond.”
 The boy and his manager father – who had previously visited Christchurch and given demonstrations of their occult powers before a ‘committee of reputable citizens’ – were regarded sceptically by the law of the country although some whose role it was to enforce the law were open to an alternative view.

 Argus the Prophet had toured New Zealand for two years displaying his telepathic and clairvoyant skills by carrying out complex calculations and describing in detail items in people’s possession.
-The court case in Christchurch was dropped in favour of a test case which was to be taken in Auckland by the same Magistrate who related to Conan Doyle the story of Darkie the clairvoyant Christchurch dog.
+The court case in Christchurch was dropped in favour of a test case which was to be taken in Auckland by the same Magistrate who had related to Conan Doyle the story of Darkie the clairvoyant Christchurch dog.

 The boy gave a private demonstration of his powers before the Magistrate who believed it a genuine case of telepathy.
 He said that the boy undoubtedly had certain powers in which the father believed.
 They had no right however to predict the future which the law did not allow.
-Although an offence had been proved he did not wish to convict the pair.
+Although an offense had been proved he did not wish to convict the pair.
 The boy was admonished and discharged, and the father was ordered to pay costs.

 Whilst touring Australia the previous year, Argus the Prophet had been promoted as “a ten year old Sherlock Holmes”.
 Legal battles would dog his career.
 Whilst performing in Whangarei in 1928, 18 year old Nathaniel and his father came before a packed courtroom again.
 This time the pair were convicted and fined £20.